 STaR, a Phase 3b, open-label study, compared the fixed-dose combinations of RPV/TDF/FTC and EFV/TDF/FTC in 786 treatment-naive patients.
-At 96 weeks, the following key findings were reported:67
+At 96 weeks, the following key findings were reported:74

-- RPV was non-inferior to EFV overall. - RPV was superior to EFV in patients with pre-ART viral loads ≤100,000 copies/mL and non-inferior in those with pre-ART viral loads >100,000 copies/mL.
-In patients with pre-ART viral loads >500,000 copies/mL, virologic failure was more common in RPV-treated patients than in EFV-treated patients. - At 48 weeks, NRTI and NNRTI resistance occurred in 2% and 1% of RPV- and EFV-treated patients, respectively, with viral loads ≤100,000; in 5% and 0% of RPV- and EFV-treated patients, respectively, with viral loads 100,000 to 500,000; and in 19% and 4% of RPV- and EFV-treated patients, respectively, with viral loads >500,000 copies/mL.
+- RPV was noninferior to EFV overall. - RPV was superior to EFV in patients with pre-ART viral loads ≤100,000 copies/mL and noninferior in those with pre-ART viral loads >100,000 copies/mL.
+In patients with pre-ART viral loads >500,000 copies/mL, virologic failure was more common in RPV-treated patients than in EFV-treated patients. - There were more participants with emergent resistance in the RPV/FTC/TDF arm than in the EFV/FTC/TDF arm (4 vs. 1%, respectively).